 I have a deep appreciation for Dr. Jordan Peterson.
 I think he is an important voice in the world today.
 We lost much insight and guidance when he was forced to step away from the public.
 It is hard to think of all the water that flowed under the bridge while he was away – racial tensions and Black Lives Matter, COVID and all related legislation, the US election, continued polarization within the culture, to name a few.

-I do not agree with everything he says, writes or thinks but the same can be said with every other human being.
+I have a deep appreciation for Dr. Jordan Peterson.
+I think he is an important voice in the world today.
+We lost much insight and guidance when he was forced to step away from the public.
+Share on XI do not agree with everything he says, writes or thinks but the same can be said with every other human being.
 Heck, I don’t agree with some of the things I have said over the years!
 What I do know to be true is that Dr. Peterson has much to offer the world in terms of how to critically think about complex issues.
 His presence can help us avoid the disaster of rushing to solutions today, mostly in a reactive state to one injustice or another, that become tomorrows biggest problems.

 Peterson's presence can help us avoid the disaster of rushing too quickly solutions, mostly in a reactive state.
 It's never a good thing for today's solutions to become tomorrows problems.
-Click To Tweet
+Share on XI would like to like to offer a few thoughts about Dr. Peterson and the phenomenon surrounding him.

 A Reluctant Prophet